 If you are a caregiver in need of in-home assistance with a homebound elderly adult or disabled citizen, or you are interested in training to be a self-employed caregiver, contact the Anne Arundel County Department of Aging and Disabilities at 410-222-4257.

 Classes at Anne Arundel Medical Center are temporarily suspended.
-Call 1-443-481-4000 or 1-800-MD-NURSE for more information and to register.
+Call 1-443-481-4000 or 1-800-MD-NURSE for more information.
 These are seven week sessions and free smoking cessation medication is dispensed.

 Local Fitness Centers - View Employee Discounts

 Anne Arundel Medical Center, is a partner in AACPS’ wellness initiative and offers AACPS employees the same discounts for their exercise classes that their own employees enjoy.
 Classes are temporarily suspended.
 Call askAAMC at (443) 481-5555 for more information.
 For your information, Anne Arundel Medical Center is located at 2001 Medical Parkway, off Jennifer Road (near the Annapolis Mall).